This post was updated October 2016

-Our house sitting career has offered us the chance to spend time in the company of a menagerie of animals.
-Dogs, cats, ponies, alpacas, fish, rabbits …
+My house sitting career has offered me the chance to spend time in the company of a menagerie of animals.
+Dogs, cats, ponies, alpacas, fish, rabbits … pet sitting guide

-To date we’ve cared for 52 hooves, 72 paws and 8 gills.
+To date I’ve cared for 52 hooves, 72 paws and 8 gills. pet sitting guide

-Each furry paw and each wet black nose bring additional character to our assignments, extra responsibilities yes, but for us a much more homely experience.
+Each furry paw and each wet black nose bring additional character to my house sitting stays, and extra responsibilities yes, but for me a much more homely experience.
 One filled with comedy and quirks.

-We’ve spoken about becoming a house sitter and the range of responsibilities we take on, but we’ve not discussed the logistics of pet sitting.
+I’ve spoken about becoming a house sitter and the range of responsibilities I’ve take on, but I’ve not discussed the logistics of pet sitting.

-Read on below for our ultimate pet sitting guide.
+Read on below for my ultimate pet sitting guide.

 WHAT IS PET SITTING?